bhauman/react-native-figwheel-bridge/README.md

 Enables React Native projects written in ClojureScript to use Figwheel's live reloading and REPL.

-## Reasoning

-React Native and Figwheel have relied on a series of hacks for quite a while.
-Here I'm trying to publish a simple light library that one can reply on to boot their ClojureScript application in development mode.

 ## Usage

 First you will need to make sure you have ReactNative and its